P. Todd Stukenberg

 - Professor, Biochemistry and Molecular Genetics

-Mechanisms of chromosome segregation, cytokinesis and generation of aneuploidy
+Mechanisms of chromosome segregation in Mitosis and generation of Chromosomal Instability in tumors

-Current work has focused on the Aurora B kinase which is a critical mitotic regulator that localizes to the inner centromere region from prophase to anaphase.
-We recently discovered that Aurora B regulates microtubule dynamics, chromosome congression and the spindle checkpoint.
-We are dissecting how Aurora B itself is regulated and identifying the important substrates that are regulated by Aurora B for proper mitotic progression.
+Much of our work has focused on the Aurora B kinase which is a critical mitotic regulator that localizes to the inner centromere region from prophase to anaphase.
+Aurora kinases have become important drug targets for chemotherapeutics.
+We discovered that Aurora B regulates microtubule dynamics, microtubule attachments to kinetochores and the spindle checkpoint.
+We are dissecting how Aurora B is regulated and identifying the important substrates that are regulated by Aurora B for proper mitotic progression.

 - Banerjee B, Kestner C, Stukenberg P. EB1 enables spindle microtubules to regulate centromeric recruitment of Aurora B. The Journal of cell biology.
 2014;204(6): 947-63.
 PMID: 24616220 | PMCID: PMC3998792